newsuk/times-components/android-app/README.md

 # Android-App package

+Use this package to run android react-native development server for the existing native application, or to bundle a native library for android app releases.

+When ran as a development server, haul launches a webpack server that bundles components on-the-fly.
+Launch the app in debug mode to connect to development server.

-This package gets bundled as a native android library, to be used in an existing native application, including the js bundle and native dependencies.
-It consumes times-components, and provides necessary bridging to the native apps.
+When bundled, it gets assembled as a native android library, including the js bundle, image assets and native dependencies.

 ## Dev Server